-This report shows that the entrance area of the Whangarei Harbour is rich in habitat diversity.
-The area benefits from strong tidal flows regularly bathing these habitats oceanic and estuarine planktonic food sources.
-On the outgoing tide and especially at low tide these areas have waters bathing them that are carrying silt, nutrients and a rich diet of plankton from the middle and upper harbour.
+The results of this survey support the view that the entrance area of the Whangarei Harbour is rich in habitat diversity.
+The area benefits from strong tidal flows regularly bathing these habitats with oceanic and estuarine planktonic food sources.
+On the outgoing tide and especially at low tide these areas are bathed with waters carrying silt, nutrients and a rich diet of plankton from the middle and upper harbour.
 Conversely on the incoming tide these habitats are bathed by oceanic water coming in from Bream Bay bringing another source of nutrition in the form of plankton and zooplankton and pelagic ocean species.
 The dynamic nature of this environment brings abundant food and energy sources and allows for high productivity and diverse communities to develop.

 On the shallow rocky reefs of the shoreline we see lush algal forests in the shallows.
 These algal forests gradually give way to a diverse and abundant encrusting invertebrate community that literally colonises all available surfaces with many species growing on top of each other.
 These arrays of rocky reef sites along the harbour's edge surveyed were healthy and had good diversity of species.
 In general, the reefs also varied a lot as we went out beyond the harbour entrance to Bream Head.
 These differences are due to changing conditions of tides, currents, nutrients and silt loading.
-Encrusting invertebrate communities are very sensitive to these basic environmental conditions generally.
+Encrusting invertebrate communities are generally sensitive to these basic environmental conditions.

 Soft sediments varied a great deal over the locations studies.
 The range included very clean fine sands outside the harbour entrance as well as very coarse shell substrates and coarse sands in the harbour.
-Generally, where currents were high at channel edges and in channels substrates were shelly.
+Where currents were high at channel edges and in channels substrates tended to be shelly.
 Conversely in sample locations further away from the channels there was a tendency for the substrates to be finer and have higher silt components.
 All these variations impact the composition of benthic invertebrates found in each location.
 Some species are specialist in terms of substrate type on which they grow, and some are more generalist.
 Thus each location has its own species composition reflecting the various sensitivities to the physical environment they live in.

-Benthic subtidal communities in the inner harbour were characterised by high diversity and abundance and there were substantial variations in the community structure between the sites as the position, substrate and current environment varied across the survey sites.
+Subtidal soft sediment communities in the inner harbour were characterised by high diversity and abundance and there were notable variations in the community structure between the sites as the position, substrate and current environment varied across the survey sites.

-Benthic subtidal communities outside the harbour were more consistent when compared with each other but there was still considerable variation.
+Subtidal soft sediment communities outside the harbour were more consistent when compared with each other but there was still variation.
 Overall the abundance and diversity was not nearly as high as in the inner harbour.
-The environments of the outer harbour area are not nearly as dynamic in terms of tides and currents and the physical substrate characteristics are simpler with a prodominence of fine sand and medium sized sand.
-In contrast the Inner Harbour sample sites have a diverse variety of quite shelly substrates and many mixtures of silt and clay components added to the fine and medium sands.
+The environments of the outer harbour area are typically not as dynamic in terms of tides and currents.
+The physical substrate characteristics are tend to be more uniform with a prodominence of fine and medium sized sands.
+In contrast the inner Harbour sample sites have a diverse variety of quite shelly substrates and many mixtures of silt and clay components added to the fine and medium sands.